 Protect yourself from taxi scams when you travel.
 They often happen at airports, train stations, and popular tourist areas.
 Some common tricks they use include:

-* Overcharging you for the ride is a frequent scam.
+• Overcharging for the ride is a frequent scam.

 You can take steps to avoid being scammed.
 Here’s how to stay safe:

-* Find the official taxi stands.
-Or use established ride-sharing apps.
+• Find the official taxi stands, or use established ride-sharing apps.
 These options add a layer of security.
-They also make sure you get a licensed driver.
+They also ensure you get a licensed driver.

-* Before getting in, look for the driver's identification.
-See car registration.
+• Before getting in, look for the driver’s identification and the car registration.
 Official taxis must show these.
-If something seems off.
-Trust your instincts and choose another taxi.
+If something seems off, trust your instincts and choose another taxi.

 Planning ahead can save you problems.
-Being aware.
-Staying alert.
+Stay aware and alert.
 You can enjoy your trip without the worry of getting scammed.
 These tips will help you get around safely.
 They will also help you get around without overpaying.
 Enjoy your travels.

 2. Accommodation Scams

-Online lodging scams involving hotels, hostels, and vacation rentals are on the rise, and it pays to be aware of how these cons usually work so you can protect yourself.
-Scammers typically do a few things.
+Online lodging scams with hotels, hostels, and vacation rentals are rising.
+It pays to know how these cons work.
+That way, you can protect yourself.
+Scammers do a few common things.

 3. Street Scams and Distraction Techniques